agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 The EnhancedEndpointTracker app can be deployed in a distributed cluster.
 Users can deploy in their own cluster or use a `prebuilt OVA <https://cisco.app.box.com/s/6us23gzr8nwplrmtjmpp5xaos1wywa22>`_.
 This section will focus on the OVA.

+The recommended sizing for the VM is as follows:
+   * 8 vCPU
+   * 16G memory
+   * 75G harddisk, thick provisioned

 The OVA contains the following components preinstalled: